NeoGeographyToolkit/StereoPipeline/docs/tools/jitter_solve.rst

     Weight image for anchor points.
 Limits where anchor points are placed and their weight.
 Weights are additionally multiplied by ``--anchor-weight``.
     See also ``--weight-image``.

+--image-list
+    A file containing the list of images, when they are too many to specify on the command line.
+Use in the file a space or newline as separator.See also ``--camera-list``.

+--camera-list
+    A file containing the list of cameras, when they are too many to specify on the command line.

 --min-triangulation-angle <degrees (default: 0.1)>
     The minimum angle, in degrees, at which rays must meet at a